mariomac/idledot/README.md

 Then restart IDLE.

+The uninstall script will:
+- Remove `IdleDot.py` from your `~/.idlerc/` directory
+- Remove the `[IdleDot]` configuration from `config-extensions.cfg`
+- Remove the `idledot.pth` file from your user site-packages

 Alternatively, you can manually delete:
 - `IdleDot.py` from your `.idlerc` directory
 - The `[IdleDot]` section from `config-extensions.cfg`
+- `idledot.pth` from your user site-packages directory

 ## Compatibility